 I have set my will to know the truth, based on a choice to believe that there is real goodness in the universe and that knowing the truth will always benefit or pay off.
 I do a LOT of contemplation where I allow my feelings to come to the surface and experience them in the light of what my rational mind and intellect “knows and believes”.
 I then observe the conflicts or discrepancies and challenge one side and then the other to make adjustments until there is harmony.

-Part of the dynamic here is that I can let the warfare rage inside my head until resolution because I know that I have ultimate value and am OK.
+Part of the dynamic here is that I can let this spiritual "warfare" rage inside my head until resolution because I know that I have ultimate value, am seeking the truth, and am OK.
 It’s not that the warfare gets resolved each and every day.
 Sometimes (often in the past) I have had to table the issue(s) and trust that I will be led to greater knowledge, insight and understanding coming from experience or outside learning.
 This “process” works for me, if you will grant that I am rational, logical, reasonable, objective and realistic to a fair degree and that I have grown spiritually.
 Ultimately, this approach has forced me to develop a paradigm of God, of reality different from the traditional one.

-I do not know what “meditation” is.
+Having said that, I do not know what “meditation” is.
 By the time I had any exposure or interest in meditation, I had already developed the above approach.
 Maybe people are actually doing different things and calling it meditation.
 Maybe some are even doing what I call contemplation under the term meditation.
 I don’t know.
-I do know that I have generally NOT been impressed with the results of the various types of “meditation”.
+I do know that I have generally NOT been impressed with the results of the various types of “meditation” fostered by others.

 Here is an excerpt from a 2015-9-25 Oregonian article: